giuliachiola/super-blog-content/til/vue/add-general-styles-styelguidist.md

 mainTag: vuejs
 tags:
   - vuejs
-  - Styleguidist
+  - styleguidist
   - js
 id: T24

 eleventyExcludeFromCollections: true
 ---

-// REVIEW:

-I was working on a styleguide project using [vue Styleguidist](https://github.com/vue-Styleguidist/vue-Styleguidist), the Vue little brother of [react-Styleguidist](https://github.com/Styleguidist/react-Styleguidist), and I would like to organize components styles in this way:
+I was working on a styleguide project using [vue Styleguidist](https://github.com/vue-Styleguidist/vue-Styleguidist), the Vue little brother of [react-styleguidist](https://github.com/Styleguidist/react-Styleguidist), and I would like to organize components styles in this way:

 - component specific styles would be inside the `[ComponentName].vue` file
 - while all generic styles (colors, typography, and so on) would be inside a generic `styles.scss` file.